tsaarni/reloading-keystore/README.md

 * Load certificates and private keys directly from `.pem` files, in addition to `.p12` and `.jks` keystore files.
 * Automatically reload credentials from disk when the underlying files change.
-* Allow user to set fallback certificate which will be used by server when a client does not send SNI extension or sends unknown servername.
+* Allow user to set fallback certificate which will be used by server when a client does not send TLS SNI extension (Server Name Indication) or sends unknown servername.

-These features can be implemented with relatively little code (under 600 lines), without external dependencies and without background threads.
+These features can be implemented in relatively few lines of code, without external dependencies and without background threads.

 ### Shortcomings of Java KeyStores